Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6750 should be much faster than the GeForce 8800 GS in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6750 should perform a lot faster than the GeForce 8800 GS in general. (explain)

-Texel RateThe GeForce 8800 GS should be a little bit (about 1%) better at AF than the Radeon HD 6750. (explain)
+Texel RateThe GeForce 8800 GS is just a bit (more or less 1%) better at AF than the Radeon HD 6750. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6750 is superior to the GeForce 8800 GS, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6750 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison